yccyenchicheng/p2pvg/README.md

 to align the encoder and decoder latent space to reinforce the end-frame consistency.
 In Panel (b), our skip-frame training has a probability to skip the current frame for each timestamp where the inputs will be ignored completely and the hidden state will not be propagated at all (indicated by the dashed line).
-In Panel (c), the control point consistency is achieved by posing CPC loss on pψ without deteriorating the reconstruction objective of posterior (highlighted in bold).
+In Panel (c), the control point consistency is achieved by posing CPC loss on pψ without deteriorating the reconstruction objective of posterior (highlighted in bold). -->

-Results
 ---
 ### **Generation with various length.**
 ![dylen](imgs/results/dynlen.png)